 "I think it's terrific that athletes are recognized, not just on the field, but recognized off the field for some of their heroics," Romney said.
 "These guys make a hug sacrifice to reach this level of performance, so I think that people that watch this with a great deal of interest."

 As for losing the 2012 election to President Barrack Obama, Romney said life was definitely easier outside the campaign trail, but added: "I sure wish I would have won with all being said."

 "I think you want to be able to make the difference that you ran for office to accomplish," he said.
-"I'm happy to have had the opportunity to run, and we'll wish the best to the president and those that are now leading the country."

 Before going into Radio City Music Hall, he expressed what he thought of Obama's State of the Union address earlier this week.

 "Ah, good parts and bad," he said, as he and wife Ann glided toward the entrance.